 The winter months are the perfect time to do your backyard vegetable garden planning.
 This is why seed catalogs are usually shipped in late December to early January.
 It gives you time to flip through the pages and place your order in time for breaking ground.

-Now before you place a single seed in the ground there are three essential decisions that have to be made: Location, Size and Timing.
+Now before you place a single seed in the ground there are three essential decisions that have to be made: Location, Size, and Timing.
 If you get these three decisions right, you will be well on your way to creating a healthy, productive garden.

 Planning the Location of your Veggie Garden

 Along with exposure you want to make sure your future plot will receive as much sun as possible.
-So choose an area that is free of trees bushes and building that may block out the sun.
+So choose an area that is free of trees bushes and buildings that may block out the sun.